ProjectEvergreen/greenwood/packages/plugin-babel/README.md

 ## Options
 This plugin provides a default _babel.config.js_ that includes support for [**@babel/preset-env**](https://babeljs.io/docs/en/babel-preset-env) using [**browserslist**](https://github.com/browserslist/browserslist) with reasonable [default configs](https://github.com/ProjectEvergreen/greenwood/tree/master/packages/plugin-babel/src/) for each.

-If you would like to use it, either standalone or your own custom _babel.config.js_, you will need to take the following extra steps:
+If you would like to use it, either standalone or with your own custom _babel.config.js_, you will need to take the following extra steps:

 1. Install `@babel/runtime` and `regenerator-runtime` as direct dependencies of your project
     ```bash